michel4j/mxdc/docs/source/data.rst

     :align: center

-It is divided into the image area, which forms the bulk of the viewer, and a toolbar below the image area which provides tools for opening new images, a back button for returning to the previous view, a tool for resetting the zoom, a pseudo-color toggle, a button for resetting the image, backward and forward navigation buttons for stepping through frames in a dataset, a follow-frame toggle for automatically loading the next frame in a sequence, and a button for displaying image header parameters.
+It is divided into the image area, which forms the bulk of the viewer, and a toolbar below the image area which provides tools for opening new images, saving PNG representations of displayed patterns, a back button for returning to the previous view, a tool for resetting the zoom, a pseudo-color toggle, a button for resetting the image, backward and forward navigation buttons for stepping through frames in a dataset, a follow-frame toggle for automatically loading the next frame in a sequence, and a button for displaying image header parameters.
 The toolbar also displays detailed information about the current mouse position over the image, such as pixel-coordinates, intensity and diffraction resolution.

 Additional mouse gestures are available for manipulating the image.
 For example, the scroll button of the mouse can be